 Twitter’s latest perk, which may seem unorthodox to some, is actually becoming more popular at US tech firms: paying for mothers on business trips to ship their breast milk home.

 According to Fortune, the program was launched in July, and covers the cost of women to FedEx milk home in temperature-controlled packaging.

 The idea reportedly came from Twitter’s ‘Mommy Mentor’ program, which provides peer mentorship to help women get back to work during pregnancy or after having a child.

-“One of the Mommy Mentors who was traveling for work said this would be an awesome program and we ran with it,” Janet Van Huysse, Twitter’s VP of diversity and inclusion, told NBC News.
+“One of the Mommy Mentors who was travelling for work said this would be an awesome program and we ran with it,” Janet Van Huysse, Twitter’s VP of diversity and inclusion, told NBC News.

 The program is similar to schemes launched earlier this year by IBM and Accenture.

 Last year, Apple and Facebook hit headlines by announcing that they would offer to pay for the freezing of their female employees' eggs.